Various Info>Rip Off page 1 2 3 4 5

 Are there more similarities (storyline)?
 Tell me if you know it.

-Also sano from the Shoryuken.com forums said, that Udenko (of Udon) said, that Capcom designer Shoei said (*sigh*), that Gill was based on Japanese action hero Kikaider who is half red/half blue just like Gill (except for Gill being red on his right side and Kikaider on his left side).
+Sano from the Shoryuken.com forums said, that Udenko (of Udon) said, that Capcom designer Shoei said (*sigh*), that Gill was based on Japanese action hero Kikaider who is half red/half blue just like Gill (except for Gill being red on his right side and Kikaider on his left side).

 Kikaider